Tensor-variate Mixture of Experts for Proportional Myographic Control of a Robotic Hand: Tensor-variate mixture of experts

 \subsection{Model selection and initialization}

-Selecting the number of experts of ME is known as a difficult problem \cite{Yuksel12}.
-In the case where the structure of the application allows it, as in the experiments of Section~\ref{sec:Experiments}, the number of experts can be determined by the experimenter.
-Otherwise, strategies used for ME, such as exhaustive search, growing or pruning models can be adapted for TME.
+Selecting the number of experts in ME is known to be a difficult problem \cite{Yuksel12}.
+When the structure of the application allows it, as in the experiments of Section~\ref{sec:Experiments}, the number of experts can be determined by the experimenter.
+Otherwise, standard strategies used for ME, such as exhaustive search, growing or pruning models, or Bayesian estimates can be adapted to TME.

 The TME model assumes fixed ranks $R_g$ and $R_{e_i}$ for the gate and experts weight tensors, respectively.
 The appropriate rank can be estimated using cross-validation or through usual model selection criterion, e.g., the Bayesian information criterion (BIC).